mragungsetiaji/orami-spider/README.md

 scrapy crawl spider
 ```

-This command will generate csv output with name *spider.csv".
-If open it with pandas you will get like shown below:
+This command will generate csv output with name *spider.csv*.
+If open it with pandas you will get a preview like shown below:

 ```bash
 (py38) ➜ orami-spider git:(master) ✗ python